Tatev-Hovhannisyan/promptly-landing/README.md

 vercel --prod

-## 📄 License
+📄 License

-Commercial License © Tatev Hovhannisyan
+This template is released under the PRO Commercial License.
+See LICENSE-PRO.md for full terms.
+Commercial use: unlimited projects, client work allowed.